The model WHS laws

 The Commonwealth, states and territories are responsible for implementing, regulating and enforcing WHS laws in their jurisdictions.

-In the jurisdictions where the model WHS laws have been implemented, each state and territory is expected to make variations to ensure the laws operate effectively in their jurisdictions.
+In the jurisdictions where the model laws have been implemented, each state and territory is expected to make variations to ensure the laws operate effectively in their jurisdictions.
 In some instances, states and territories have also made more substantial variations.
 This is why it is important to make sure you always consider the WHS laws that apply in your state or territory.

 Amendments to the model WHS laws

-The model WHS laws are amended from time to time.
-Amendments to the model WHS laws do not automatically apply in a jurisdiction.
+The model laws are amended from time to time.
+Amendments to the model laws do not automatically apply in a jurisdiction.
 For an amendment to the model WHS Act apply in a jurisdiction, it must be passed by the Parliament of the jurisdiction and subsequently enacted.
 For an amendment to the model WHS Regulations to apply in a jurisdiction, it must be made by the person who makes regulations for that jurisdiction.

-You can seek advice from the jurisdictional WHS regulator about whether amendments to the model WHS laws have been implemented in that jurisdiction.
+You can seek advice from the jurisdictional WHS regulator about whether amendments to the model laws have been implemented in that jurisdiction.

 Information about jurisdictional WHS regulators, their WHS laws and who to contact is listed below.